-You must pass the Praxis Subject Assessments (formerly the Praxis II test) exam in your content area prior to student teaching.
-Student Teaching for K-12/TSD consists of 8 weeks in a regular classroom setting with a subject area teacher and 8 weeks in a special education or inclusive setting with a special education teacher.
+You submit passing Praxis Subject Assessments (formerly the Praxis II) in your content area by August 1 for Fall or January 1 for Spring.
+Clinical Practice for K-12/TSD consists of 8 weeks in a regular classroom setting with a subject area teacher and 8 weeks in a special education or inclusive setting with a special education teacher.

 NOTES FOR STUDENTS

-- Students must have an additional major in an appropriate liberal arts or science major as indicated by the state.
+- Students must have an appropriate academic major as indicated by the state.

 - Enroll in or successfully pass ANTH 2020

 - Requirements to begin the Professional Sequence of Coursework in the Education major is available on the Office of Education Enrollment and Certificaiton webpage